maina/logparser/README.md

 # logparser

+High level doc:
+Main - main class
+FileReader- reads the file as the per the path passed in args DbHelper - has relevant db access logic
+AccessLog- Java model where values parsed from the log file are set before saving to db main/resources/META-INF/persistence.xml - JPA persistence unit setup here.
+Replace javax.persistence.jdbc.url,javax.persistence.jdbc.user,javax.persistence.jdbc.password with local db values before building a jar file

 To run this project in the commandline execute

-The following are the two db tables for the app:

 java -cp "uber-logparser-0.0.1-SNAPSHOT.jar" com.wallethub.logparser.Main --threshold=100 --accesslog=/Users/jmaina/Downloads/Java_MySQL_Test/access.log --startDate=2017-01-01.15:00:00 --duration=hourly --threshold=200
  args --threshold=100

+ **NB** The jar file expects MySQL username/password to be root/r00t respectively

+ *To build a new jar file, execute mvn package then go to target/ folder*

+The following are the two db tables for the app:

 ACCESSLOG
 ============